xen0n/github-rs/docs/design.md

   ```

 - `impl_macro!` is used to create functions on types created by the `new_type!`
   macro.
-This is used to implement the functions used when contructing a
+This is used to implement the functions used when constructing a
   request.
 It can be used in four different ways:

   ```rust